ILoveAppleJuice/eggIncAutoDroneClicker/README.md

-clicks on drones using fancy COMPUTER VISION automatically exits out of any menus that may accidentally open when drone clicking action
+clicks on drones using fancy COMPUTER VISION

+automatically exits out of any menus that may accidentally open when drone clicking action

+you may have to change some stuff in the code to make it work with your screen